-- Training plan: Does the proposed training plan include effective ancillary activities that will enhance the training of the applicant?
+• Training plan and Individual Development Plan: Is the training plan tailored to the needs of the applicant as indicated in the IDP?
+Does it clearly outline a timeline of activities, responsibilities, expectations, and assessment of completed goals for both the applicant and mentor over the duration of the award?
+Does the proposed training plan support the applicant's indicated career goals as indicated in the IDP?
+Does it include effective ancillary activities that will enhance the training of the applicant?
 Are additional experiences planned that will supplement the trainee's knowledge of their research field?
 Are there any didactic or interactive activities planned for increasing the trainee's knowledge base in tobacco research and tobacco control or any of the stated TRDRP research priorities?
 If gaps in the applicant's research experience, training, or skill development exist, does the proposed training plan address these gaps?
+Is the Individual Development Plan (IDP, found in the application Appendix) well developed?
+Do the career

-Does the training plan clearly outline a timeline of goals, activities, responsibilities, expectations for both the applicant and mentor?
-Are there plans for performing regular assessments of completed goals over the duration of the award?
-Does the proposed training plan support the applicant's indicated career goals? - Qualifications of the applicant: Does the applicant present a strong academic background and research products (e.g., peer-reviewed publications, presentations, health assessments, agency reports, and/or other gray literature) appropriate for their career stage and academic environment to support success in completing the aims within this proposal?
+- goals and professional development needs clearly link to the activities described in the Training Plan?
+Is there evidence of mentor-mentee engagement in development of the IDP? - Qualifications of the applicant: Does the applicant present a strong academic background and research products (e.g., peer-reviewed publications, presentations, health assessments, agency reports, and/or other gray literature) appropriate for their career stage and academic environment to support success in completing the aims within this proposal?
 Does the applicant present non-traditional educational experiences and/or unique lived experiences that may contribute to their professional development as an independent researcher or public health professional?
 What is the potential for the applicant to have a successful career in tobacco-related research in either academic, governmental, or non-governmental setting?

-• Mentor's qualifications and commitment: Do the mentor's qualifications and track record of mentoring individuals at a similar career stage align with the needs of the applicant?
+- Mentor's qualifications and commitment: Do the mentor's qualifications and track record of mentoring individuals at a similar career stage align with the needs of the applicant?
 Does the mentoring team have appropriate experience to support the applicant in conducting the proposed tobacco-related disease research?

-• Environment: Does the institutional environment in which the work will be done contribute to the probability of success?
+Has the mentor helped the principal investigator to produce an application that is appropriately formatted, on the correct template, and free from errors? - Environment: Does the institutional environment in which the work will be done contribute to the probability of success?
 Do the proposed studies benefit from unique features of the scientific environment, or subject populations or employ useful collaborative arrangements?
 Is there evidence of institutional support and commitment?